AviatrixSystems/avxlabs-docs/ace_ops/docs/lab5.md

 ---
 align: center
 ---
-Remote route from the OnPrem DC
+Search for the remote route from the OnPrem DC
 ```

 - Filter out the route 10.0.211.0/24 from the `Settings` section (i.e. *Route Manipulation* section).